rust-lang/rust/doc/tutorial/func.md

     let daynum = bind std::vec::position(_, ["mo", "tu", "we", "do", "fr", "sa", "su"]);

-Binding a function produces a closure (`lambda` type) in which some of the arguments to the bound function have already been provided.
+Binding a function produces a boxed closure (`fn@` type) in which some of the arguments to the bound function have already been provided.
 `daynum` will be a function taking a single string argument, and returning the day of the week that string corresponds to (if any).